kuplion/Lux-Synthesis-Patcher/README.md

 ## Installation

-### Synthesis (Match or 0.20.5+ required)
+### Synthesis (Match or 0.32.1+ required)

 If you have Synthesis, there are 3 options:
-- In Synthesis, click on Git repository, and choose ELE Patcher from the list of patchers
+- In Synthesis, click on Git repository, and choose Lux Patcher from the list of patchers
-- [Grab the exe](https://github.com/Benna96-Synthesis/ELE_patcher/releases/latest/download/ELE_Patcher.exe), then in Synthesis, click on External Program, and browse for the exe
   - Not recommended

-### Standalone

-The patcher does run without Synthesis as well.
-Just [grab the exe](https://github.com/Benna96-Synthesis/ELE_patcher/releases/latest/download/ELE_Patcher.exe) and run it.
-The generated plugin is called `Synthesis ELE patch.esp`.

-If you're an MO2 user, as with all things, remember to run through MO2!